+Since the herb garden was bursting at the seams with growth and second-year flowers, I decided to add herbs too.
 I began cautiously- and snipped some of the delicate blossoms from my gigantic sage plant.
 Adding fronds from fennel balanced out the blossoms sweetly:

 Pleased with that result, I jumped at the opportunity to be even more creative when I had a big group of house guests come in the fall.

 Basic flower arranging rules still applied: countering tall with short, balancing from side to side, contrasting colors throughout, etc. Unique to my “bouquets of weeds” was that instead of balancing blossom colors and styles, I was balancing shades of green with lighter shades of green, and delicate vines with more robust branches.

-- Grab a bucket and, being careful to avoid thorns and poisonous plants, begin to collect bits of growth 10-18 inches long.
+Being careful to avoid thorns and poisonous plants, begin to collect bits of growth 10-18 inches long.
 Look for interesting flora, but don’t ignore less flashy growth because it’s ordinary.
 Common greens can make nice filler or may even carry a particular beauty when placed in an indoor arrangement.

 Designating one section of my yard as an herb garden where perennial herbs are allowed to grow without containment has been a great!
 Maintaining large, vigorous herbs means: